ELEVEN SALIENT FEATURES OF "GOOD" MUSIC

 2. Unity / Coherence / Integrity - Variety without unity means noise!
 In good music, all the bits and pieces cohere to make a satisfying "whole".
 A good piece of music is like a vibrant, happy society - it consists of all sorts of folk but they all depend on one another and they all get along just fine.

-3. Originality / Style - The best composers have an original, individual style and all the musical pieces they create offer something new.
+3. Originality / Style - The best composers have an original, individual style and all the musical pieces they create offer something new, both inspired and inspiring.
 (With the vast amount of music around now, this is getting increasingly difficult.)
 "Original" doesn't mean "outlandish".
 If a musical piece is too far out, it becomes inaccessible (see 11).

 4. Organisation / Balance / Flow / Direction - A good piece of music is well balanced and interestingly organised, the melody flows and the whole thing has a sense of direction - it sounds like it's going somewhere.
 It makes a statement, so they say (a purely musical statement, that is).
 "Balance" means a lot of things, including orchestral or voice balance which, these days, is often achieved electronically.